bandrewfox/exprdb_docs/INSTALL.linux2-AWS.md

 * Click the "Create Load Balancer" Blue button in the EC2 Dashboard
 * Choose "Application Load Balancer" type
-* On the subsequent "Configure Load Balancer” page:
+* On the subsequent "Configure Load Balancer" page:
     * Enter a name
     * Choose "Internet facing" and ipv4
     * For "Listeners," ensure that there is an HTTP listener (port 80) and an HTTPS listener (port 443).